itacentury/T5GSCLoader/CONTRIBUTING.md

    - Integrate the **MSYS2** shell into **vscode**.

 3. **Configure VS Code**
+   - Always work on the project by opening the `code-workspace` file.
    - Install recommended extensions.
    - In `CenturyPackage.code-workspace`, set your **console IP** and **game version**.
    - Make sure an FTP server is running on your console (e.g., via **webMAN**).